hmquan191/RedVelvetRanking/README.md

 2. Latest Videos:

-  Retrieves the 10 most recent videos from Red Velvet's official YouTube page using the YouTube Data API (v3).
+  Retrieves 15 most recent videos from Red Velvet's official YouTube page using the YouTube Data API (v3).
-  Note: This feature currently works only on local hosting due to API restrictions on deployed sites.

 3. Spotify Album Previews:

   Allows users to listen to Red Velvet's albums through Spotify.
-(Requires Spotify to be installed on the user's device to access previews.)

 4. Lucky Card Generator:

   A fun feature to generate random pictures of Red Velvet members.
-Each click reveals a new formation!
+Each click reveals a new image.

 5. Build Your Squad: